voke1/Automart/README.md

 ## Deployment
-Automart is deployed to Heroku.
+Automart API is deployed to Heroku.
 Use this link https://voke-automart.herokuapp.com/ to view project

 ## API Endpoints: Usage